jarviscanada/jarvis_data_eng_HassanKamal/linux_sql/README.md

 # Introduction
-The Linux Cluster Monitoring Agent is used to document the hardware specifications of each node/server in a cluster connected through a switch.
+The Linux Cluster Monitoring Agent is used to document the hardware specifications of each node/server in a cluster connected through a network switch.
 It also tracks the resource usage of each node in realtime using tool called crontab.
 This data is stored on an RDBMS database, PostgreSQL, for analysis and further study of the cluster by the Jarvis Linux Cluster Administration (LCA) team.
 The tools/technologies used:
 - Linux Command Line